 E-professionalism is a set of online attitudinal and behavioral standards that conforms to the expectations and values of a profession (e.g., integrity, competence, confidentiality, beneficence) [111].
+It is not simply etiquette in the Internet space, such as demonstrating respect in an email or in a social media post.
+Rather, it involves constructing and projecting an online persona and identity that embodies the traits of professionalism [129; 130].
 Unfortunately, it is not clear if one can simply apply traditional professional principles directly in the online environment [111].
 Breaches of privacy and confidentiality on social media, blurring of personal and professional relationships, online civility, and violations of agency/organizational policies are common issues that should be addressed in e-professionalism guidelines [112].